antonioaversa/taxes/README.md

 	- e.g. `["crypto_2022_*.csv", "crypto_2023_*.csv"]`
     - data extraction from Revolut and format described in the [Setup crypto events section](#Setup-crypto-events)
 - define crypto portfolio settings:
-  - `CryptoPortfolioValuesCurrency`, as the default currency used to specify the value of the entire crypto portfolio (typically `USD` in the Revolut app) for each relevant day
   - `CryptoPortfolioValuesFilePath`, as the path of the file containing the value of the entire crypto portfolio for each relevant day
   - data extraction from Revolut and format described in the [Setup crypto portfolio values section](#Setup-crypto-portfolio-values)